Baal89/recipe-app/README.md

 * as a user who added a recipe: I want to correct an error or update a recipe I added, so I can update the recipe in the update recipe page.
 * as a user who does not like the recipe added: I want to delete the recipe added before as a mistake, so I can delete the recipe with the delete recipe button.
 * as a user who need to cook a recipe: I want to cook the recipe just found in the recipes page, I can check the recipe utensils needed in the shop page.
+* as a user who need to look for a specific recipe, I can use the serch form and type the recipe I was looking for/
+* as a user who need some ideas for his dinner, I can use the filter functionality and grab the recipes for categories or for difficulty.

+#### Mockups

+## Features